-Even if you have joined a practice with existing patients, you will likely find yourself in a position to take on new patients eventually.
-When generating new patients for your office, you have a variety of lead generation programs from which to choose.
-Most lead generation programs-from advertising, to marketing, to direct mail campaigns-will cost you money, but which will get you the best results?
+Even if you have acquired a practice with existing patients, you will likely find yourself in a position to take on new patients at some point.
+When generating new patients for your office, you will have a variety of lead generation programs from which to choose.
+Most lead generation programs-from advertising, to marketing, to direct mail programs-will cost you money, but which will get you the best results?
 Compare lead generation programs by tracking conversion rate and calculating return on investment (ROI).